GabrieleCastellani/gabrielecastellani.github.io/MigrationGuide/2TWebsites.md

 - Do you need a setup of custom Fonts?
 If you are using in .Net you can loading at runtime otherwise consider [Cloud Services Guide](/migrationguide/cloud-services/)
 - Do you need the setup of a custom windows service?
 If you have the source code of this service we will cover it later in a doc.

-The Web application need to comunicate on custom TCP/IP Port?
+The Web application need to communicate on custom TCP/IP Port?

-- If you need to comunicate on ports different from 80 and 443 consider [Cloud Services Guide](/migrationguide/cloud-services/)
+- If you need to communicate on ports different from 80 and 443 consider [Cloud Services Guide](/migrationguide/cloud-services/)

 ##Prerequisites